Convoy

 The research redirected the project entirely.

-What started as a home security concept became a connected delivery ecosystem because the data proved users didn't have a security problem — they had a system problem.
+What started as a home security concept became a connected delivery ecosystem because the data proved users are more frustrated by the delivery system than by theft itself.
 The five findings I synthesized became the design brief: build around tracking transparency, secure-by-default delivery, customizable scheduling, and zero added cost to the user.

 The final ecosystem — app-based delivery scheduling, neighborhood lockers, and 24-hour autonomous robot delivery — was presented at the end-of-quarter review, received well by both the class and professor, and nominated for submission to two design awards.